🎄Are You Merry and Bright: conclusion

 “Got yourself a little doggy-pal,” Dexter murmured, during this lacuna.

-She sat, and looked Chilton in the eye.
+She moved the cake plate to the table, sat, and looked Chilton in the eye.

-“…you could skip the others…give me five thousand for the whole place.
+“…you could skip the others…save a thou, even, give me five for the whole place.
 I’d be happy to sell it to you.”

 “She wouldn’t sell.
 She loves the business.”